vantage6/vantage6-workshop/episodes/chap3_run_analysis_ui.md

 ## Get familiar with the vantage6 UI

-Log in to the Vantage6 UI using the credentials below (the password will be given by the instructors).
+Log in to the Vantage6 UI using the credentials given by the instructors.
 Once logged in, navigate to the administration page to familiarize yourself with the entities there.
-Then, try to update your email, first name, and last name, but do not change your username, as it will be needed for some of the follow-up challenges.
+Then, try to update your email, first name, and last name, but do not change your username.

 ::::::::::::::::::::::::::::::::::::::::::::::::